hicksjduk/sudoku-haskell/README.md

 To run the solver, with the base directory of the repo as the current directory type the command `stack run sudoku`.
 This will solve the puzzle that is defined using the name `puzzle`, which is [the one which was claimed in 2012 to be the hardest Sudoku ever devised](https://abcnews.go.com/blogs/headlines/2012/06/can-you-solve-the-hardest-ever-sudoku).
+On my computer, it takes about a third of a second to solve this puzzle.

 Alternatively, the following options can be added to the command above to solve other puzzles:

 * `k` for the Killer Sudoku puzzle defined using the name `killerPuzzle`.
-Note that this might take a while (about four minutes on my computer), but it will complete.
+Note that this might take a while (just under a minute on my computer), but it will complete.
 * `k2` for the Killer Sudoku puzzle defined using the name `killerPuzzle2`.
-This is a much easier puzzle and takes about a second to solve.
+This is a much easier puzzle and takes about two seconds to solve.
 * `e` for an empty Sudoku puzzle (one that is not seeded with any numbers).

 ## Puzzle types